sourcetoad/template-configs/packages/es6/README.md

-# ES6 Javascript config
+# Common Config

-An example where ES6 based configurations would be placed.
+An example where common configurations would be placed.
+These would be common between mobile and desktop.